viniciusbds/navio/README.md

 ### Why?
-Just for science, do not use this code in production !!! :D.
+Just for science, do not use this code in production :satisfied:

 ## Available Images